 - What type of saw should I use for strand bamboo?

-- As you might expect based on its high density and unique construction, strand bamboo requires a better saw blade than other flooring.
-Achieve a perfect cut on this extremely strong floor with an 80-tooth, carbide blade.
+- As you might expect, based on its high density and unique construction, strand bamboo requires a better saw blade than another flooring.
+Achieve a perfect cut on this solid floor with an 80-tooth carbide blade.
 We consistently get incredible results with Diablo brand blades.
 A standard hardwood saw doesn’t create the clean, straight cut necessary for a beautiful finish on strand bamboo.
 Upgrade to a better saw to get the job done perfectly.

 Some Differences Between Saw Blades

 Choosing the right saw blade makes a huge difference in the cut and look of your flooring.
 Learn more about choosing the saw blade that’s right for your project, so every cut looks clean and professional.

 - What’s the difference between a 40-tooth saw and an 80-tooth blade?